Skip to content

 Christmas Markets

 Visiting Christmas markets in Germany is a delightful way of celebrating the festive season.
-The heavy scent of sweets, fried sausage and warm wine welcome you to a variety of Christmas delicacies.
+The heavy scent of sweets, fried sausage and warm wine welcomes you to a variety of Christmas delicacies.

-We complied this list from our own experiences as well as the recommendations from members of our Facebook group.
+We compiled this list from our own experiences as well as the recommendations from members of our Facebook group.
 You are welcome to

 contact us if you want to add to the list